programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 	python api_final.py

+Note that if a previous version of the code is still running, you will first need to end that process by pressing `Control-C` before executing the new code.
 Once this example is running, try out the filtering functionality with these HTTP requests:

 [http://127.0.0.1:5000/api/v1/resources/books/all](http://127.0.0.1:5000/api/v1/resources/books/all)
 [http://127.0.0.1:5000/api/v1/resources/books?author=Connie+Willis](http://127.0.0.1:5000/api/v1/resources/books?author=Connie+Willis)